pedsm/team40/OSC/memoryManagement.md

 3. Offset is added to the start of the physical frame to allocate the correct amount of memory

 In terms of hardware implementation of address translation, the CPU's **Memory Management Unit** (MMU) intercepts logical addresses and uses a page table.
 It then stores the physical address on a **memory bus**.

+## Lecture 16 - Memory Management

+Turns out we do have to know how to calculate address translations.

+Topics covered in this lecture are:

+- Examples of Address Translation (math shit)
+- Principles behind **virtual memory**
+- Complex/ large page tables